1bang118/manifold-intrinsic-muon/README.md

-# NeurIPS 2026 — code
+# Manifold Intrinsic Muon

-This archive contains the code for all experiments in the paper.
+This repository contains code for the experiments in the accompanying paper.
 The two subdirectories are self-contained; each has its own setup, data preparation, and run instructions in its own `README.md`.

 ## Contents